gravitee-io-labs/gravitee-apim-kafka-gateway-lab/README.md

-Activate the new portal in the environment settings (Settings > Settings > Enable the New Developer Portal) Publish the `My Kafka Gateway API` API with the "Publish the API" button on the main page of the API Go to the next portal with the URL `http://localhost:8085/next/`
+Activate the new portal in the environment settings (Settings > Settings > Enable the New Developer Portal) Publish the `My Kafka Gateway API` API with the "Publish the API" button on the main page of the API

 1. Modify the My Kafka Gateway API > Consumer > Plan > Add new Plan > API Key
 2. Nothing specific to Kafka here, it's a standard plan in APIM.
 Add a Name and finish creating the plan